 - What will you have to lose if you stay with your spouse?

-- What would I gain?
+- Will you gain anything by staying with your lover?
 “Oh, I’m going to get to be with this person that I feel these amazing emotions for.
 That’s worth all the loss on the other side.”

-Right now, you make decisions thinking, “This is the way I’m going to feel.
-He/she’s going to feel for the rest of our lives.
-Therefore it’s worth all I’m going to give up for it,” and I’m telling you, guaranteeing you, it’s going to change.
+Right now, you make decisions thinking, “This is the way I’m going to feel; what they are going to feel for the rest of our lives.
+Therefore it’s worth all I’m going to give up for it.”
+And I’m telling you, guaranteeing you, it’s going to change.
 It cannot stay that intense.
 Nothing in life can stay that intense.
 It’s going to end.
 And so, think about this: “What am I going to gain, what am I going to lose?

-(16:20) Suppose you decide to get in that relationship with your lover…what you realize someday is that it begins to fade/begins to go away.
-Do you know that in all likelihood, even if you divorce your spouse for this person, the likelihood that you’ll actually wind up marrying this person is extremely low?
+Suppose you decide to get in that relationship with your lover.
+What you realize someday is that your feelings begin to fade.
+Do you know that in all likelihood, even if you divorce your spouse for this person, the possibility that you’ll wind up marrying this person is extremely low?

-And if you do marry the person, the likelihood of your divorcing is exceptionally high, extremely high.
+And if you do marry the person, the likelihood of you divorcing is exceptionally high, extremely high.
 Most of these couples just don’t make it long-term.
 Part of the reason has to do with counting the losses.
-She, he, they…are going to count the losses.
-You, you are going to count the losses.
+They are going to count the losses.
+You are going to count the losses.

-You will look over at what you gave up, you look at the person who loved you, you look at your children and what you put them through.
-You will look at what it’s cost you in terms of friendships, or even what it’s cost you in terms of your own morality.
+You will look over at what you gave up, you look at the person who loved you, you look at your children and what you put them through, and you will look at what it’s cost you in terms of friendships, or even what it’s cost you in terms of your morality.

-Now, if you decide to stay in your marriage and end the relationship with this person over here, you’re going to grieve.
+Now, if you decide to stay married and end the relationship with your lover, you’re going to grieve.
 You are.
 You’re going to mourn.
-You’re going to go through a lot of misery because of the fact that you’re giving up someone who’s very important to you.
+You’re going to go through a lot of misery because you’re giving up someone very important to you.

-But think 10-10-10, not just how it’s going to feel right now…even in 10 days.
-But 10 months ahead, how is it going to feel?
+But think 10-10-10, not just how it’s going to feel right now, or even in ten days.
+But ten months ahead, how is it going to feel?
 It’s going to change some.
-And in 10 years, am I going to look back and be very happy that that was the decision I made for my life?
-If you can, think that way.
+And in ten years, am I going to look back and be very happy about the decision I made for my life?
+So if you can, think that way.

 One last thing for you to consider.
 Consider who YOU are.
-Because, if you change your beliefs and values so you can go do something in contradiction to your beliefs and values, you will become a different person.
+Because if you change your beliefs and values to do something in contradiction to your beliefs and values, you will become a different person.

-Just so you know, there are a lot more things to think about.
-Go to our website, MarriageHelper.com where we have a lot of free resources.
-Or call us to talk to one of our client representatives and we can help lead you to good resources for you to use as you make this decision.
+There are a lot more things to consider.
+Contact us here to talk to one of our Client Representatives, and we can help lead you to good resources for you to use as you make this decision.